IAM-SYSTEMS/user-scripts/README.md

-# Varias scripts used to automate IAMHOME servers
+# Various scripts used to automate IAMHOME servers